GUIDE 2025

 How to Write a Grant: Become a Grant Writing Unicorn

-This book provides clear and practical advice on how to write grants, from tips on finding grant opportunities that match your goals, creating the perfect proposal, and following up with potential granters.
+This book provides practical advice on how to write grants, from tips on finding grant opportunities that match your goals, creating the perfect proposal, and following up with potential granters.

-If this is how you feel, this grant writing book is for you.
-It filters only the best information on grant writing so that your proposal writing sees acceptance for whichever organization you work for, whether a nonprofit or research institute.
+“Become a Grant Writing Unicorn” filters only the best information on grant writing so that organizations accept your proposal writing, whether a nonprofit or research institute.

 It covers topics like: